psiz-org/psiz/docs/src/first_steps/intro.rst

 Installation
 ============

 PsiZ is hosted on PyPI and is easily installed using `pip`.
-Alternatively, you can insall using `git`.
+Alternatively, you can install using `git`.

 System Requirements
 -------------------
 * Python 3.9, 3.10
-* cuDNN & CUDA: Please see the `TF compatibility matrix <https://www.tensorflow.org/install/source#gpu>`_ for compatible versions.
-If using a conda virtual environment, you may want to install CUDA librarires using `conda install -c anaconda cudatoolkit=11.2` (replace 11.2 with the version appropriate for your TensorFlow version).
+* cuDNN & CUDA: If using a conda virtual environment, you probably want to install cuDNN and CUDA libraries using :code:`conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1.0`.
+Replace the specified versions with those appropriate for your setup based on the `TF compatibility matrix <https://www.tensorflow.org/install/source#gpu>`_.
+See the `TF Install Guide <https://www.tensorflow.org/install/pip>`_ for the latest recommendation.

 Install using PyPI
 ------------------